Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

-Table. \ref{tab:channel_encoding_statistics_cifar10} shows our channel expansion ratio encoding scheme and layer statistics.
-The upper part of Table. \ref{tab:channel_encoding_statistics_cifar10} introduces the relationship between the encoding channel identifier and the channel expansion ratio.
-The lower part of Table. \ref{tab:channel_encoding_statistics_cifar10} shows the number of occurrences for a certain channel expansion ratio.
-For example, the channel expansion ratios 1.8 and 1.6 represent six times and two times in the first layer of top 10 subnets, respectively.
 Fig.\ref{fig:channel_mode_statistics_cifar10} shows which two channel expansion ratios are used most frequently in certain layer.
-From Fig. \ref{fig:channel_mode_statistics_cifar10}, we can observe that the top trade-off tiny neural networks prefer to adapt larger channel in the first three layers and then the channel number for the rest of layers gradually declines.
+From Fig. \ref{fig:channel_mode_statistics_cifar10}, we can observe that the top trade-off tiny neural networks prefer to adopt larger channel in the first three layers and then the channel number for the rest of layers gradually declines.
 The top 10 tiny subnets use the smallest channel number in the last three layers.
-Our explanation is that since PGD attack mainly focuses on pixel-wise perturbations, the wider channel in the first several layers can help mitigate the adversarial attacks, and the gradually declining channel number is able to maintain the tiny size of neural network.
+Our explanation is that since PGD attack mainly focuses on pixel-wise perturbations, the wider channel in the first several layers can help to mitigate the adversarial attacks, and the gradually declining channel number is able to maintain the tiny size of neural network.